 Northend Walk

 This is a 2km walk along narrow pavements and through the grounds of St John the Baptist Church.
-It includes steps and sloping grassed surfaces between old gravestones.
-Limited on street parking is available in Northend but the free Batheaston Riverside car park is located 5-10 minutes away by foot.
-It is a contemplative walk, passing many evergreens: yews, Black Pine, Lawson Cypress and Western Red Cedar.
+There are steps and sloping grassed surfaces.
+Limited on street parking is available in Northend, The free Batheaston Riverside car park is 5-10 minutes away by foot.
+It is a contemplative walk, near many evergreens.
 Evergreens were commonly planted in churchyards to carry overtones of eternal life.

 Riverside Tree Trail